-- 19. The PIDA and the Employment Rights Act 1996 do not protect non-employees as far as whistleblowing is concerned.
-Irrespective of this, the school will not allow harassment, dismissal or exclusion for any non-employee who raises a genuine concern. - 20.
-Where an individual feels that they have been unfairly treated following blowing the whistle, they should make a complaint under the school's Complaints Procedures Policy. - 21.
-Governors are not employees and, while they are responsible for ensuring there is a whistleblowing procedure in place, they are not protected under the PIDA.
+- 21. The PIDA and the Employment Rights Act 1996 do not protect non-employees as far as whistleblowing is concerned.
+Irrespective of this, the Trust will not allow harassment, dismissal or exclusion for any non-employee who raises a genuine concern. - 22.
+Where an individual feels that they have been unfairly treated following blowing the whistle, they should make a complaint under the Trust's Complaints Procedures Policy. - 23.
+Trustees / Governors are not employees and, while they are responsible for ensuring there is a whistleblowing procedure in place, they are not protected under the PIDA.